 I was never in the book, Who’s Who Among American High School Students.
-Many of my friends are.
+Many of my friends were.
 I remember an envelope arriving in the mail my senior year, soliciting information on what subjects and extra-curricular activities I excelled in.
 I believe every breathing senior got one.

 Years previous, I’d submitted a poem to a seemingly legit poetry contest.
 The company came back several months later saying I was one of the winners, and that my poem would be published in an upcoming book.
-This outfit wanted to know how many books I wanted at $14.95 a pop.
+This outfit wanted to know how many books I wanted at $25.00 a pop.

 “Yes, yes there is.”

-“However, most admissions officers believe that the recognition has no such value and in fact some consider the “honor” to be a joke.”
+“However, most admissions officers believe that the recognition has no such value, and in fact, some consider the “honor” to be a joke.”